Student Placement Process

 Intake Assessment All participants are assessed prior to placement in any of Breaking Free’s programs.
 An intake assessment serves to orient the participant and parents and/or caregivers to the facility, the programs and the various services offered.
 This assessment is completed by Breaking Free Staff to determine a participant’s functional ability, overall behavior, educational goals, communication needs, and appropriate placement to the therapy program.
 Assessment is required for students who have not received services and Breaking Free within the past 12 months, however, Breaking Free reserves the right to reassess any participant prior to scheduling services or within any service period.

 Eligibility Criteria Safety and maximizing the therapeutic benefits of equine activities are primary concerns of a successful program.
 Due to the capacities of volunteer side walkers and current program horses, insurance requirements and industry standards, Breaking Free is limited to accepting students who: For Riding:

-- Weigh less than 260 pounds
+- Weigh no more than 200 pounds

 - Are able to be effectively supported by side walkers

 - Do not exhibit conditions that are contraindicated

 - Benefit physically, emotionally, socially and/or cognitively from a Breaking Free Therapeutic Riding Program

 - Complete an intake assessment where it is determined that eligibility criteria are met